-The following is a sample of the analog components available in PSoC Creator for the CY8C52 family.
+The following is a sample of the analog components available in PSoC Creator for the CY8C53 family.
 The exact amount of hardware resources (SC/CT blocks, routing, RAM, flash) used by a component varies with the features selected in PSoC Creator for the component.

+- Amplifiers

+- □ TIA

+- □ PGA

+- opamp

 - ADC

-- Successive Approximation (SAR ADC)
+- Successive Approximation (SAR)

 - DACs

 - □ Current

 - Voltage

 - □ PWM

 - Comparators

+- Mixers